 Registering as self-employed

 Registering as self-employed is scarier than it sounds!
 I thought I’d somehow be hit with a huge tax bill and it terrified me.
 You should register as self-employed, so that HMRC know you need to pay tax through self-assessment and pay Class 2 and 4 National Insurance contributions (this is optional).
 To register, go to the government’s website, it doesn’t take long either, all you need is your personal details and your National Insurance number.

-Once you have your name you can then head over to Instagram, Facebook and Twitter to create your social pages, they’ll be useful when it comes to advertising.
+Once you have the name for your handmade business, you can then head over to Instagram, Facebook and Twitter to create your social pages, they’ll be useful when it comes to advertising.

 Making a logo is the main thing to focus on in the beginning.
 Once you have your logo, you’ll find you’ve probably chosen to go with a few colours, which you can then use to incorporate into your web banners, headers, business cards etc.

 A website I use for creating logos, web banners, headers and images for advertising is Canva – I find this so simple to use and they also have a mobile app, so you can create on the go!
 You can also contact a fellow small business that creates logos and social images too.

 Once you’ve settled on a logo and everything else, you can make your business cards.
 Personally, I recommend making them yourself, to begin with as this will save costs.
 But a website I found that’s excellent quality and also really affordable is Instant Print.
 Before buying business cards though, think about if you really need them to begin with or not.
 How and where to sell

 I found a list of eCommerce sites: Shopify, Wix, Tictail, Big Cartel and Squarespace, to name a few.
 I settled on Shopify as it seemed to be in the middle cost-wise and after trialling it for 14 days, it seemed to be the best fit for me.
 There are built-in guides when setting up your store, as I’m sure any other site has too.